10 Examples of How Big Data in Logistics Can Transform The Supply Chain

-But big data requires a large amount of high quality information sources to work effectively.
+To work effectively, big data requires a large amount of high-quality information sources.
 Where is all of that data going to come from?
-This white paper on big data in logistics gives a large selection of possible data sources, including:

 - Traditional enterprise data from operational systems

-- Traffic & weather data from sensors, monitors and forecast systems
+- Traffic and weather data from sensors, monitors, and forecast systems

 - Vehicle diagnostics, driving patterns, and location information